H4RP3R/ring_buffer/README.md

 ## API Reference

 - `Push(item T)`: Adds an element to the buffer.
+- `TryPush(item T) (err error)`: Attempts to add an element to the buffer.
+If the buffer is full, an error will be returned.
 - `Pop() (item T, ok bool)`: Removes and returns an element from the beginning of the buffer.
 - `IsEmpty() bool`: Checks if the buffer is empty.
 - `Full() bool`: Checks if the buffer is full.